Skip to content

 {"prompt": "Weekly meetup for humans where participants are randomly paired every 5 minutes..."}

-Fetch status/progress and recent files for a task.
+Fetch status/progress and recent files for a plan.

 Example prompt: